celestiamobile/MobileCelestia/Pods/AsyncGL/README.md

 ## AsyncGL

-A framework that allows rendering OpenGL (ES) contents on a GCD dispatch queue.
+A framework that allows rendering OpenGL (ES) contents on an NSThread.

 ## License